Sjeiti/ronvalstarnl/src/data/markdown/post_a-freelance-developers-tool-box-ten-years-later.md

 ### Kagi

 Ever since Google ditched their 'don't be evil' motto, they've also been going downhill in search engine result quality.
 It got so bad I immediately switched to Kagi the moment I heard about it.
 I'm willing to pay for good search results and privacy.

 ### Termux

+Termux is a Linux application for Android.
+As such it can be used to checkout Git repos, build projects, edit files using Vim, etcetera.
+You can read more about it [here](/best-free-editor-on-android),

 ### Awesome Screenshot

+[Awesome screenshot](https://www.awesomescreenshot.com/) records and captures screens and is available as a pugin for Firefox and Chrome.
+I use it mostly to make screenshots for documentation, or for visual explanation in an email.
+It comes with a basic editor to add highlights and annotations.

 ### StandardNotes

+A basic cloud based notes editor that supports Markdown.
+It has a webapp as well as native apps for Android and IOS.
+It has end-to-end encryption and is very easy to use.

 ### Stylus

+A well known browser addon that lets you add custom CSS to websites.
+Very handy for dark modes and such.

 ### httpbin.org

+The easy basic way to test REST reponses.

 ### tiny-helpers.dev

+I could add a lot more web tools, but I'll suffice by adding a site that lists a curated selection of very useful tools.